st-matskevich/go-matchmaker/README.md

 # Image registry password, if authorization not needed leave blank
 IMAGE_REGISTRY_PASSWORD=supersecretpassword
 ```
+4. If "swarm" backend is used, [setup Swarm cluster](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/)
-4. Create Docker network that was defined as `DOCKER_NETWORK` in [docker-compose.yml](docker-compose.yml).
+5. Create Docker network that was defined as `DOCKER_NETWORK` in [docker-compose.yml](docker-compose.yml).
 Use "overlay" driver for "swarm" backend and "bridge" driver for "docker" backend
 ```sh
 # Docker backend
 docker network create -d bridge dev-network